Constrictor (album)

-The track "The Great American Success Story" was apparently intended as the theme song to the Rodney Dangerfield film Back to School (1986), but was not actually used.
+The track "The Great American Success Story" was apparently intended as the theme song to the Rodney Dangerfield film Back to School (1986), but was not used.

-The demo of "He's Back (The Man Behind the Mask)" was totally different from the final album version.
+The demo of "He's Back (The Man Behind the Mask)" is totally different from final album version.
 A reworked version of the "He's Back" demo landed on the album as "Trick Bag" instead.
-The version of "He's Back" that was featured in Friday the 13th Part VI: Jason Lives was remixed from the album version.
+The version of "He's Back" featured in Friday the 13th Part VI: Jason Lives was remixed from the album version.

 Constrictor also led to one of the most successful tours of the late 1980s, "The Nightmare Returns" tour.
 Three songs from the album, "Teenage Frankenstein", "Give It Up" and "The World Needs Guts" were regularly performed on this tour.
 However, as with all Cooper live songs since his third solo studio album Lace and Whiskey (1977), these songs failed to remain in the setlist during subsequent tours.
 "Teenage Frankenstein" was also played on the tour supporting the follow-up studio album Raise Your Fist and Yell and occasionally during the 2001 "Descent into Dragontown" tour and during the 2019 "Ol' Black Eyes Is Back" tour, whilst "He's Back (The Man Behind the Mask)" was played occasionally in the late 1980s and the early 2000s before becoming a frequent part of the setlist on the "Raise the Dead" tour.
 The song was resurrected alongside Teenage Frankenstein during the "Ol' Black Eyes Is Back" tour, the song was not played during the American leg and a portion of the European leg.